Our churches are now open for private prayer. There are hand-washing facilities and social distancing measures in each church.

 Tempsford Wednesday mornings from 10am until 11am

-There will be a live streaming of Sunday's service at 5pm.
+There will be a Z00m service at 11am on Sundays in November.
 If you would like the details of this, please contact email@example.com Please see the Services page for the latest link.

-Please contact Revd Graham Buckle regarding baptisms, weddings and funerals.
+Please contact Revd Graham Buckle regarding funerals.
 His email address is: firstname.lastname@example.org.

 All church events are also cancelled until further notice.

 For resources for home prayer and worship see:

 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 Love your neighbour as yourself.
 There is no commandment greater than these."